nitupanda/technical-ques-app/README.md

 - Jest: Testing framework for unit testing React components.
 - React Testing Library: For testing React components in a user-centric way.
 - React Responsive Modal: For displaying modal dialogs in a responsive manner.
+- Local storage to store the data.

 ## Testing

-Run unit tests using `npm test`.
-The tests cover components such as ContentFeed, SidebarOptions etc.
+Run unit tests using `npm test`.The tests cover components such as SidebarOptions.

+## Features to be added

+If integrate with API features like edit,delete and optimisation techniques like Debouncing can be added.